-Mariachi music has emerged as the primary musical representation of nationalism in Mexico, and is growing increasingly popular in the southwestern and other areas throughout the United States.
+Mariachi music has emerged as the primary musical representation of nationalism in Mexico and is growing increasingly popular in the southwest and other areas throughout the United States.

 According to the International Journal of Music Education, it is essential that mariachi instruction be incorporated in the school music curriculum, as it helps transfer a fundamental component of the musical culture for a large portion of the Hispanic population.

 For more insight into the increasing need to include Mariachi music in our education system, I spoke with Sister Kathleen Doutt, IHM, D.M.A., Professor of Music at Immaculata University in Malvern, Pennsylvania.
 Sister Doutt shared her thoughts on the increasing interest in the genre and some resources for teachers to delve deeper into it.
 Here are a few excerpts from our conversation:

 Is there a growing need for mariachi music in the music classroom?

 First, I believe that the growth of the Latino, and specifically Mexican population here in the United States calls for greater attention to mariachi music at all educational levels.
 Also, during the last two or three decades, leaders in music education have noted the importance of including a broad spectrum of world music in school music programs.
 Certainly an important source would be musical styles, such as mariachi, which developed in our neighboring country of Mexico.
 Moreover, the mariachi style emphasizes an authentic, well-placed singing style and both vocal and instrumental facility, which are essential to solid musical development.